You’re moments away from becoming a hero.

 - Organs used for life-saving transplants include heart, liver, pancreas, kidneys, lungs, and small bowel.

-- Tissues used to save or improve life include eyes/corneas, heart valves, bones, and skin grafts.
+- Tissues used to save or improve life include eyes/corneas, heart valves, bones, soft tissue (tendons), veins or arteries, and skin grafts.

 - Research uses of organs and tissues can include studies on curing diabetes, Alzheimer’s, Amyotrophic lateral sclerosis (ALS) and other life-altering or fatal diseases.